skip to main content

 How is esophageal cancer treated?

-Treatment for esophageal cancer may include surgery, radiation therapy, chemotherapy, and targeted or immunotherapy.
+Treatment for esophageal cancer may include surgery, radiation therapy, chemotherapy, and targeted therapy or immunotherapy.
 The optimal combination of treatments will depend on the type, location, and stage of the disease.
 Some therapy may only be available in clinical trials.
 See the Clinical Trials page for more information.
 The earlier esophageal cancer is found, the better chance of recovery.
-Late stage esophageal cancer can be treated, but rarely can be cured.
+Late-stage esophageal cancer can be treated but rarely can be cured.

 Chemotherapy: This treatment uses chemical substances or drugs to kill cancer cells or stop them from dividing.
 Doctors may use chemotherapy before or after surgery for esophageal cancer and in combination with radiation therapy.
 Chemotherapy also helps relieve symptoms when esophageal cancer has spread (metastasized) beyond the esophagus.